akhealth/EIS-Modernization/procurement-docs-far/draft-scope.md

-# Description

-Federally Facilitated Marketplace Automatic Application Registration (FAR)

-## Purpose of the RFP
+# Purpose of the RFP

 The Department of Health and Social Services, Division of Public Assistance (DPA), is soliciting proposals for a Contractor to